yankooliveira/sd-webui-photopea-embed/README.md

 ### WebUI image galleries
 In the `txt2txt`,  `img2img` and `extras` tab galleries (where your generated images appear), there will also be a **`Send to Photopea`** button.
 You can press it to send the currently selected image back to the Photopea tab.
 It will be added as a new rasterized layer to the currently open document.

-**Known bug:** when large files are passed in, they might not instantly be rasterized (this happens due to Photopea loading the image asynchronously, but sending the response to the load request *before* the image is fully loaded).

 You can also copy and paste the generated results normally into Photopea, and have multiple documents open etc.

+**Known bugs:**

+* When large files are passed in, they might not instantly be rasterized (this happens due to Photopea loading the image asynchronously, but sending the response to the load request *before* the image is fully loaded).
+* In some scenarios, the `Send to Photopea`` buttons do not work.
+This appears to happen when they are created _before_ the galleries are fully initialized.
+If you encounter this, try restarting the UI.
+If you have clear repro steps, please [create an issue](https://github.com/yankooliveira/sd-webui-photopea-embed/issues) or comment to an existing one.

 ## Changelog

+### 2023-09-30
+- Fixes a bug that would not properly show ControlNet index dropdown
+- Fixes a bug where it would not be possible to send to different ControlNet units
+- Changes the `Send to Photopea` button to match the new UI style, officially adopting &#129436; as a mascot

 ### 2023-06-17
 - Fixed ControlNet tab auto-uncollapse when sending images from Photopea.